 - they know things are missing from commercial textbooks and do not want to center their course assignements on the textbook

 - they want to customize their course content to become more representative of the students in their classroom and of the current context they are living in

 In short, many faculty switch to OER for the pedagogical benefits.
 In addition to being free of charge, OER are free of most copyright restrictions, meaning it is legal to print, reuse, revise, and remix them.
 They are ideal for faculty who don’t teach the textbook exactly the way it was written and like to put their own spin on the course.

-Check out this list of ideas and examples for using OER from the Open Education Group!
+Also, check out this list of ideas and examples for using OER in your classes from the Open Education Group!

 What do our students think about book prices?
-Student journalism from Gettysburg
+Student voices from Gettysburg

 - Doscher, Phoebe.
 2019. "#textbookbroke: Students Discuss Textbook Prices."
 The Gettysburgian, March 6, 2019.